sachin-2-github/kodekloudtaks-hashnode/clj1chhco000808jn4822gmzv.md

     sudo passwd rose
     ```

     You will be prompted to enter and confirm the password for the user "rose".
-Copy & Paste "TmPcZjtRQx" as the password when prompted on the terminal.
+Copy and paste "TmPcZjtRQx" as the password when prompted on the terminal.

 3. Open the SSH server configuration file using a text editor.
-For example:

     ```plaintext
     sudo vi /etc/ssh/sshd_config